jayc-10/bibi/README.md

   - Sugar Rush

 ## PARAGUAY
 You're probably wondering why there's a flag of Paraguay at the bottom of the webpage.
-I got asked that in a club interview, so I practiced it AFTER and actually did it correctly this time (oops 😍).
+I got asked to make it during a skill showcase, so I practiced it AFTER and actually did it correctly this time (oops 😍).